|University and Faculty:||The University of Sydney

-The University of Sydney Doctor of Medicine program is a four-year professional postgraduate entry course with three primary aims for graduates: excellent clinical skills and preparedness for practice; experience in research; and experience and awareness of health in an international setting.
+The University of Sydney Doctor of Medicine program is a four-year professional graduate-entry medical program with three primary aims for graduates: excellent clinical skills and preparedness for practice; experience in research; and experience and awareness of health in an international setting.

 1. Basic and Clinical Sciences

 The Basic and Clinical Sciences theme includes preclinical disciplines as well as the major clinical disciplines of pathology, microbiology and pharmacology.